rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

-As mentioned above, exposing more than loads and stores, and non-`Relaxed` atomic memory orderings, also muddies the "a volatile op should compile into one hardware memory instruction" that is so convenient for loads and stores.
+As mentioned above, exposing more than loads and stores, and non-`Relaxed` atomic memory orderings, also muddies the "a volatile op should compile into one hardware memory instruction" narrative that is so convenient for loads and stores.
-Further, compatibility of non-load/store atomics in IPC scenario may require some ABI agreement between the interacting programs.
+Further, compatibility of non-load/store atomics in IPC scenario may require some ABI agreement on how atomics should be implemented between the interacting programs.

 # Rationale and alternatives